Phạm Trung Hiếu

-Phạm Trung Hiếu (born 22 September 1998) is a Vietnamese professional professional footballer who plays as a right back or winger for V.League 1 club Hải Phòng and the Vietnam national team.
+Phạm Trung Hiếu (born 22 September 1998) is a Vietnamese professional professional footballer who plays as a right back or winger for V.League 1 club Thể Công–Viettel.

 Club career

 Born in Haiphong, Trung Hiếu was formed in the Than Quảng Ninh youth academy.
 He was promoted to the first team in 2018 and was mainly used as a winger.
 In August 2021, Than Quảng Ninh ceased operations because the team was uncapable of paying the team members' salaries.
 As the result, Trung Hiếu worked as a security guard during a short period.

 In 2022, Trung Hiếu joined his hometown club Hải Phòng.
 At the new team, he was repositioned to operate as right back.
-He quickly became a crucial starter with his regularity and compliance with coach coach Chu Đình Nghiêm's tactical requirements.
+He quickly became a crucial starter with his regularity and compliance with coach Chu Đình Nghiêm's tactical requirements.
 He was the wing back with the most game time during the 2023 V.League 1 season, appearing in 18 out of 20 matches possible.

+In July 2022, after his contract with Hải Phòng expired, Trung Hiếu joined league fellow Thể Công–Viettel.